-Starting A Career in Taxidermy
+Starting a Career in Taxidermy

-Many taxidermy schools offer a very limited Taxidermy Education, teaching you how to mount a deer head or a pheasant, while a few others offer a “full course” curriculum covering shoulder mounts, life size mounts, birds, fish, and rugs.
+Many taxidermy schools offer a very limited Taxidermy Education, teaching you how to mount a deer head, or a pheasant, while a few others offer a “full course” curriculum covering shoulder mounts, life size mounts, birds, fish, and rugs.
 These full course schools are generally four to eight weeks in length and are geared towards providing a comprehensive taxidermy education for those individuals who are interested in making taxidermy a full time career.

 The more specimens that you mount in school, the more you will retain what you have learned, so pick a school that gives you the opportunity to mount two of everything.
 That repetition is important and also means that you will leave school with a greater number of mounts to display in your new business.
 Some schools don’t allow their students to keep the mounts they do in school, so choose wisely.

-Remember that all schools are not created equal, so when researching taxidermy schools, ask for past student references if there are none listed on their website.
+Remember that all schools are not created equal, so when researching taxidermy schools, as for past student references if there are none listed on their website.
 Ask for a CD of student photos that show the quality of work that their students are producing.
 A good full course curriculum taxidermy school will also offer some basic training in business and marketing in addition to their taxidermy instruction.
 Whichever route you decide to take to learn more about taxidermy, a little research will help you make the right choice.

 Job Placement:Since our courses are geared for students who plan to open their own businesses, our graduates do not often need job placement services.
 However, we periodically receive calls from taxidermists looking for new employees.
 We keep a current file of these openings and pass them on to interested students.